15 Awesome Do-It-Yourself (DIY) Gadgets

 9. USB Bell for Email Notification

 This is a cool DIY gadget meant for people who are not always alerted by the PC alert for emails.
 This USB bell is connected to your computer via USB cable and will ring when you get an email.
 It looks good, it does the job wonderfully and you only need basic soldering and electronics skills.
 The cool part of this build is that you can make not just a bell, but come up with your own ideas, such as a mail light or have a voice call up for you.

 10. DIY Facebook Like Button

-I’ve met some hardcore Facebook fans in the past, but someone who would create an Arduino powered real life Like Button…that’s way out there.
-The device features a LCD screen displaying all your likes and it measures 29x47x4 cm.
-This could be a huge hit with Facebook fans if someone would give it a digital camera, Wi-Fi capability and some brains and it would actually interact with real stuff.
-We’ll mark this one a “cool DIY gadget in the making”.
+I’ve met some hardcore Facebook fans in the past, but someone who would create an Arduino-powered real-life Like Button…that’s way out there.
+The device features an LCD screen displaying all your likes and it measures 29x47x4 cm.
+This could be a huge hit with Facebook fans if someone would give it a digital camera, Wi-Fi capability, and some brains and it would actually interact with the real stuff.
+We’ll mark this one as a “cool DIY gadget in the making”.

 11. DIY International Space Station Lamp

 The ISS or International Space Station is a marvel of human ingenuity and it should be treated as so.
 The ISS Lamp is more like a tribute to all the engineers who worked so hard to make the dream of human space exploration go one step closer to being fulfilled.
 The lamp is basically a Plexiglas that lights up whenever the ISS passes overhead.